Skip to Content Top

 Contact an Experienced Property Division Attorney Today!

 If you are going through a divorce, your marital assets and property will be divided, including your retirement benefits.
 You will need a QDRO to properly divide these assets.
 At The Law Office of Keith M. Casella, P.C., our property division attorney will walk you through this complex process to ensure your retirement benefits are appropriately divided, without incurring any needless fees.
-With over 16 years of legal experience, you can feel confident in our team’s ability to get you through every step of the way, so you can embark on this new chapter in life with a clean slate.
+With over 2 decades of legal experience, you can feel confident in our team’s ability to get you through every step of the way, so you can embark on this new chapter in life with a clean slate.

 Contact our law office today at (718) 557-9137 to schedule an initial case review with our knowledgeable property division attorney.